-The motorcyclists also needs to be responsible and drive the speed limit.
-Respecting other motorist and not putting themselves in dangerous situations.
+The motorcyclists also need to be responsible and drive the speed limit.
+Respecting other motorists and not putting themselves in dangerous situations.
 Being aware that motorists may not be paying attention will help ensure their safety as well.

 If you have been involved in a motorcycle accident call The Horwitz Law Group at 312-641-9200

 for a young lady who was run over by a private waste hauling company while crossing the street.

 for a client injured in a 2005 Metra train derailment case.

 for a client whose family was killed by a street sweeper that ran a red light.

 for a premises liability accident resulting in below the knee amputation.